haroldbarros/Beewatch/README.md

 Feature:
   **Youtube Remote Video Player**:

      With this feature we can controlling a video on computer of other people, across  the web browser.
 For Exemple: A english teacher can be start, stop, forward or backward a video on web browser of your student, easing the teaching process when this occurs  remotely.

-This webapp whas released on
+This webapp was released on

 http://beewatch.azurewebsites.net